-The contractor will be required to sign and submit the State's Standard Agreement Form for Professional Services Contracts (form 02-093/Appendix A).
-This form is attached in SECTION 8.
-EXHIBITS for your review.
-The contractor must comply with the contract provisions set out in this attachment.
+The contractor will be required to sign and submit the State's Standard Agreement Form for Professional Services Contracts (including all associated appendices).
+This form is attached in Section 8: Exhibits, for your review.
+The contractor must comply with all contract provisions set out in this attachment.
 No alteration of these provisions will be permitted without prior written approval from the Department of Law.
-Objections to any of the provisions in Appendix A must be set out in the offeror's proposal.
+Objections to any of the provisions in the Standard Agreement Form for Professional Services must be set out in the offeror's proposal.